 - Keep your tree away from heat sources like fireplaces, heaters and direct sunlight.
 Not only is it safer, it will slow the drying process.

 Do you cut down your own Christmas tree?
-Tell us your favorite Christmas tree farms in the comments!
+Tell us your favorite Christmas tree farm in the comments.